Looking for Scales? Well, you’ve come to the right place. Jewelry scales,

-How to determine the scale that’s right for you?
+How to determine the digital scale that’s right for you?

 First off, what are you weighing?
 How much precision do you need?
 Generally speaking, the more weight that a scale can accommodate, the less precise and granular it will be.

 For example, a bathroom scale’s range is usually up to 400 pounds.
 Bigger commercial floor and platform scales have a wide range are designed

 to accommodate a lot of weight so they will most likely only provide

 precision down to the lb level and are used primarily for weighing large